rishibhatnagar1/IntelMakerIOTBoilerPlate/corePythonFiles/README.md

 #### Python Requests
 To install this, all you have to do is `pip install requests` .
 However pip does not come installed with Intel Edison as of now.
 To install pip do the following:

-1. Download get-pip.py using `curl -OL https://bootstrap.pypa.io/get-pip.py`
+1. Download get-pip.py using `curl -OL https://bootstrap.pypa.io/get-pip.py`.

-2. `$ python get-pip.py install`
+2. `$ python get-pip.py install`.

 ###For any questions/issues please reach out to @rishigb or raise them here